 I hadn't really planned where we were going to go to see Father Christmas this year so was very grateful for this opportunity to see him at World's End.
 Initially it seems quite expensive compared to other Grottos, but I would have to say that the experience was really enjoyable and if you consider that the toy you get is worth about £10, then actually it's good value for money.

 Find out more about the Christmas Grottos at World's End and other Wyevale Gardens Centres.
 You can also read more about our experience of the Winter Wonderland in 2015 and the Winter Wonderland in 2014.

-Disclaimer: We were provided with this Party Package at Hollywood Bowl in return for this review but all opinions are my own.
+Disclaimer: We were kindly provided with free entry into the Winter Wonderland and Christmas Grotto in return for this review but all opinions are my own.

 share this on »